GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 and separated between the waters which were under the hammering-out, and between the waters which were over the hammering-out.
 And was so.

-And God called the hammering-out, "Skies."
+And God called-out to the hammering-out, "Skies."

 And evening was,
 And morning was,